rootisgod/rootisgod/content/posts/2026/2026-01-11-Run-Windows-On-Kubernetes.md

 ## MOAR

 Next steps could be;
-- Make a CICD piepline to create these on demand from custom `deployment.yaml` files
+- Make a CICD pipeline to create these on demand from custom `deployment.yaml` files
 - Look at adding an `install.bat` post install file to try get WinRM working on boot.
 Then you can do whatever you like post-boot with Ansible, or powershell etc...
 - Test it on a large cloud provider and have it autoscale up and down as required
 - Try and add extra disks via more PVC claims

-I may try these myself, as the solution is such a good way to get a quick VM for a variety of OS's.
+I may try these myself, as the solution is such a good way to get a quick VM for a variety of OSes.
 I may have some follow-up posts later...